CoinWeek: Founding and early history (2010–2014)

-Charles Morgan period (2014–present)
+The Expansion and Transition (2014–2025)

 Scott Purvis sought to expand the scope of CoinWeek in 2014.
-Already a daily publication, Purvis envisioned a site that would be a head-to-head competitor to the hobby’s leading print publications.
-He promoted writer Charles Morgan to the position of Content Manager in February 2014, and then again to the role of editor in July of that year.
-Purvis shifted his focus to site development.
+Purvis envisioned a site that would be a head-to-head competitor to the hobby’s leading print publications.
+He promoted writer Charles Morgan to Content Manager in February 2014, and then again to Editor in July of that year.
+Purvis shifted his focus to site development and optimization to stay on the cutting edge of site performance, SEO, and Google Search's transition to an AI Platform.

-Morgan saw the need to transform the website into a collector-friendly site focused on education, analysis and the aspirational aspects of coin collecting.
-He widened CoinWeek’s focus to cover ancient coins (bringing author Mike Markowitz on board for a biweekly series), world coins, modern coins, and the cultural and economic aspects of numismatic history.
-In 2015, Morgan brought on Hubert Walker as assistant editor.
+Purvis and Morgan saw the need to transform CoinWeek into a more collector-friendly site focused on education, analysis, and the aspirational aspects of coin collecting.
+They widened 'CoinWeek’s focus to cover ancient coins (bringing author Mike Markowitz on board for a bi-weekly series), world coins, modern coins, and the cultural and economic aspects of numismatic history.
+Morgan also rejuvenated CoinWeek’s multi-media offerings, including a YouTube channel.

-At the end of 2014, Morgan began to produce videos, giving CoinWeek two video production teams.
-Morgan’s videos focused on contemporary numismatic topics (the "CoinWeek Weekly Report") and in-depth educational topics (CoinWeek IQ).
+Also in 2015, CoinWeek expanded its coverage with a new emphasis on Ancient Coins, World Coins, and created a platform for all collectors to participate.
+This included the Weekly CoinWeek Coin Giveaway.
+As a result, CoinWeek visitor engagement jumped fivefold.

-When David Lisot exited the company in December 2015, Morgan rejuvenated CoinWeek’s multi-media offerings, shifting production to 4K and focusing on topics that were more in-sync with the website’s aspirational and educational focus.
-To date CoinWeek has published more than 1,250 videos on its YouTube channel.
-One of its most popular offerings is a video entitled "Uncool Coins! - The Tale of the 1850 Double Eagle".
+Starting in 2022, CoinWeek began to publish narrative versions of original research notes in a series titled "CoinWeek Notes."

-In November 2016, CoinWeek introduced the CoinWeek Podcast, a weekly audio program that presents feature articles, commentary, and in-depth interviews with leading industry figures.
-The CoinWeek Podcast earned an NLG Award for Best Audio Program for Morgan's interview with "Women on 20s" founder Barbara Ortiz Howard.
+At the end of October 2025, Charles Morgan departed CoinWeek to take an opportunity as a lead researcher, manager, and writer position at PCGS.
+In November, Scott Purvis retook control of CoinWeek's Website, marketing, editorial direction, and day-to-day operations.